 My research and teaching interests broadly focus on the cultural connections that structure political change in global systems and states.
 In particular, my book manuscript examines how ethnic group coherence structures secessionist outcomes and civil war following state collapse.
 This work has been supported by several sources, including Fulbright, the American Councils of Learned Societies, the Andrew W. Mellon Foundation, and the National Science Foundation.

-I also apply my work on cultural connections to examine identity politics in the United States, including projects focused on diversity, equity, and inclusion in both higher education and climate change adaptation.
-This work has been generously funded by NSF and the Environmental Protection Agency.
+I also apply my work on cultural connections to examine identity politics in the United States, including projects focused on higher education and climate change adaptation.
+This work has been supported by the National Science Foundation and the Environmental Protection Agency.